aptech/docs/docs/CR-strsect.rst

 ----------------
 .. function:: strsect(str, start, len)

-    :param str:
+    :param str: data from which the segment is to be obtained
-    :type str: string or scalar from which the segment is to be obtained
+    :type str: string or scalar

-    :param start: the index of the substring in  str.
+    :param start: the index of the substring in *str*.
 The index of the first character is 1.
     :type start: scalar

     :param len: the length of the substring.
     :type len: scalar

-    :returns: y (*string*), the extracted substring, or a null string if start is greater than the length of  str.
+    :returns: y (*string*), the extracted substring, or a null string if *start* is greater than the length of *str*.

 Remarks
 -------